- Release cash from your home

 Yes, Beverley Building Society Retirement Mortgages are 2.29% MER.

-Difficult-to-finance home types can include difficult roof structures, properties with any external treatment applied to the roof after construction, privately developed flats, a maximum of four storeys with a lift, former local authority flats and flats above or adjacent to commercial premises.
+Difficult-to-finance home types can include complex roof structures, properties with any external treatment applied to the roof after construction, privately developed flats, a maximum of four storeys with a lift, former local authority flats and flats above or adjacent to commercial premises.

 Tough-to-mortgage home variants can include properties with outbuildings used for normal domestic purposes (garage, workshop, stables, barn etc), properties converted from modern commercial premises, grades l and ll* Listed Buildings in England & Wales (Grades A and B in Scotland; A, B+ and B1 in Northern Ireland), properties where there is a self-contained part of the property or annexe, i.e. basement flat etc and properties which have been built on a previously contaminated land are acceptable provided the result of an environmental search determines the land to be clear of contamination.

-Difficult to finance property types can include properties where proposed building works have not yet commenced, entirely tenanted properties, feuhold/freehold properties (including flats) in Scotland, leasehold properties (except flats and maisonettes) and properties owned under any form of shared equity scheme.
+Difficult-to-finance property types can include properties where proposed building works have not yet commenced, entirely tenanted properties, feuhold/freehold properties (including flats) in Scotland, leasehold properties (except flats and maisonettes) and properties owned under any form of shared equity scheme.

-Common LTV ratios of Standard Chartered retirement mortgages over 70, Zurich interest only mortgages for people over 70, Sainsburys pensioner mortgages over 55, Skipton Building Society over 60 lifetime mortgages, Nottingham Building Society interest only mortgages for over 65 year olds and National Counties Building Society mortgages for over 50 year olds are 45%, 60% and 70%.
+Common LTV ratios of Standard Chartered retirement mortgages over 70, Zurich interest only mortgages for people over 70, Sainsbury’s pensioner mortgages over 55, Skipton Building Society over 60 lifetime mortgages, Nottingham Building Society interest only mortgages for over 65 year olds and National Counties Building Society mortgages for over 50 year olds are 45%, 60% and 70%.

 Some of the most common LTV ratios of Liverpool Victoria interest only mortgages for over 60s near London, More 2 Life mortgages over 65, One Family over 60 lifetime mortgages no fees, Yorkshire Bank equity release schemes for people over 70, Royal London interest only mortgages for over 70s and Sun Life lifetime mortgages for people over 55 are 35%, 55% and 65%.